 - 126 grams (about 1/2 cup plus 1 tablespoon) fresh egg whites

 - Filling of your choice (ganache is traditional)

-- Leave the sheets out on the counter for at least an hour to allow the shells time to dry.
-(This downtime is also a good time to make your ganache if that’s what you’re using to fill the shells, since it will need to be completely cool and thicken up before you pipe it!)
+- Leave the sheets out on the counter for at least 1 hour to allow the shells time to dry.
+(This downtime is also a good time to make your ganache if that’s what you’re using to fill the shells since it will need to be completely cool and thicken up before you pipe it!)